BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

    1).
 Training inputs.
 While supervised classifiers require training labels made by the user, unsupervised classifiers train directly on a sample of the pixels without needing any similar supervision.
-This is why they are named this way
+This is why the two types of classifier are named the way they are.

-..

    2).
 The output classes of an unsupervised classifier have no biologically-relevant label (the classes must be annotated / merged